nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 Our next step was printing a map from this data.

-I can't remember exactly how we did this now, but I do remember designing 8x8 1-bit icons for each of the more common map cells (deep ocean was completely blank) and writing a program in 6502 machine language to load two sectors at a time and turn each pair into a dot-matrix printable image about 10cm x 5cm.
+I can't remember exactly how we did this now, but I do remember designing 7x7 1-bit icons for each of the more common map cells and writing a program to load two sectors at a time and turn each pair into a 224 x 112 pixel image.

+Hang on, why 7x7?
+Well, each row of the HGR screen is 40 bytes, with seven pixels per byte adding up to 280 pixels per row.
+The eighth bit shifts between the primary and secondary pallets, a mechanism which was irrelevant to our dot matrix printer and utterly mysterious to us as monochrome monitor users.

+I don't quite recall how, but somehow we then printed screenshots of these images onto hundreds of slips of thermal printer paper, each about 10cm x 5cm.
-128 of these small rectangles of printer paper were then cut out and glued together to form a giant, if rather scruffy, map.
+128 of these small rectangles were then cut out and glued together to form a giant, if rather scruffy, map.

 Sadly, the physical map and the programs used to produce it are long gone.